jennifernakinwale/cs-engrConferenceGrants/README.md

 # Computer Science/Engineering Conference Travel Grants

-A Curated list of **Professional** and **Academic** (Faculty, PostDoc, Graduate, Undergraduate) in Computer Science, Engineering and related fields.
-List created by [Jennifer Akinwale](https://jennifernakinwale.netlify.app/), a Computer Science Ph.D. researcher at the University of Cincinnati (UC).
+A compiled list of conference travel grants for **Professional** and **Academic** (Faculty, PostDoc, Graduate, Undergraduate) in Computer Science, Engineering and related fields.
+This list is created by [Jennifer Akinwale](https://jennifernakinwale.netlify.app/), a Computer Science Ph.D.
+Researcher at the University of Cincinnati (UC).

-The best way to receive funding is through your conferences.
-Most professional conferences have ways of spoosnoring conference regostration cost as well as travel and loging through various voluntering opportunities and/or speaker opportunities. same for acadmic conferences. reach out and explore the website.

-respective graduate programs.
-Most reputable PhD programs provide full funding through a teaching assistantship (TA), research assistantship (RA), or university fellowship.
-ProFellow has a great list of fully-funded PhD programs in Computer Science [here](https://www.profellow.com/fellowships/fully-funded-phd-programs-in-computer-science/).
-As you progress throughout your programs, you may find additional sources of funding helpful to travel to conferences, focus on your research without teaching commitments, or upgrade your equipment.
-Definitely take advantage of these opportunities below by applying to scholarships and/or fellowships.

-_Note: a number of fellowships listed below have been deprecated but are still listed for posterity.
-Occasionally, companies and organizations revive fellowships, so I would still suggest checking them occasionally._
+One of the first places to explore for funding your conference or conference grants is internally, within your organization/college.
+Most organizations or colleges have budget for professional and/or academic devemopment and this could include funds/grants to attend conferences.
+Externally, you should also check what grant/funsing opportunities are available from the conference.
+COnferecns , Porfesional/Academic have ways of covering conference regostration cost and sometimes  travel and lodging through various voluntering opportunities and/or speaking opportunities.
+Information for this can be obtained from the conference webistes, or you can reach out to the contact/confernce organizaers.
+For instance, [IEEE Computational Intelligence Society (CIS)] (https://cis.ieee.org/activities/membership-activities/travel-grants), [ACM Sigmetrics/IFIP Performance COnferecne] (https://www.sigmetrics.org/sigmetrics2024/student_grants.html), [SWE Collegiate Poster & Rapid Fire Competition] (https://swe.org/awards/collegiate-competitions/).

+Listed below are other opportunites for conference grants that you should take adavantge of by applying.

 ## Conference Travel Grants
 | Name                                               | Deadline         | Professional/Academic | Focus                  | Additional                                                                                  |